Analysis | So far, New Yorkers appear willing to have Cuomo finish out his term

 Seen through the lens of the moment, the extent to which the Democratic governor dove into his own narrative can induce grimaces.
-For example, there was a running bit about how one of his daughters — later tasked with running a contest to promote mask-wearing in New York — had joined her sisters and father at the executive mansion with her boyfriend.
+For example, there was a running bit about how one of his daughters — later tasked with overseeing a contest to promote mask-wearing in New York — had joined her sisters and father at the executive mansion with her boyfriend.
 This prompted gags in which Cuomo feigned uncertainty about whether he liked “the boyfriend” (as he was usually termed), generally along the lines of the tedious protective-father shtick.

 “Yes, we like the boyfriend,” he told Stephen Colbert in one interview at the peak of his popularity.
 “Official comment, we like the boyfriend.
 Personal comment, we like the boyfriend.
 I learned that lesson the hard way.
 You have to say you like the boyfriend whatever you feel because they’re still in the rebellion phase.
 You say you don’t like the boyfriend, they will marry that boyfriend just to spite you.
 So, yes, I like the boyfriend.”